-\overrightarrow{V} If you have closed the Welcome dialog, you can also display this dialog by pressing Ctrl + N.
+If you have closed the Backstage view, you can also press Ctrl + N.

-Once you have created your document, you can display it at any time in another view by choosing that view in the Home | View or View | View panels in the main menu or by right-clicking the workspace and choosing View Map As in the local menu.
+Once you have created your document, you can display it at any time in another view by choosing that view in the Home | View or View | View panels in the main menu or by right-clicking the workspace and choosing View Map As in the local menu or selecting a different view in the floating toolbar displayed above the local menu.